pitininja/envious/README.md

 > Environment variable parsing using Dotenv & Typebox

-## Warning ⚠️
+## Compatibility

-From v2 this library is shipped in ESM.
-If your project is setup in CJS you must use v1.
+Since v3 this library is compatible with both ESM and CJS.

 ## Install